 On the site:

-The participant should never use his ATV if his abilities are impaired by excessive fatigue, medication, alcohol or drug use;
+The participant should never use his off-road vehicle (ORV) if his abilities are impaired by excessive fatigue, medication, alcohol or drug use;

 Every time before using his ATV, the participant must perform a pre-ride inspection of his vehicle according to the recommended verification and maintenance techniques outlined in the owner's manual or the FQMHR inspection list.
 He must ensure that the fuel valve is in the "OPEN" position before starting the engine;